ButternCream/PyMoodleEvents/README.md

 Change thr URL's in get_html() to adjust to your moodle domain

-After entering all your information you can simply
+After entering all your information you can simply do
 ```
 python app.py
 ```